 - How you’ve been affected emotionally and psychologically.

 Keep in mind that your case is worth more than just what you have to spend out of pocket to get better.
-Its true value should also reflect the distress, anguish, and suffering you’ve had to endure because you’ve been hurt.
+Its true value should also reflect the distress, anguish, and suffering you’ve had to endure because of your injuries.
+If you have any questions, it’s always a good idea to consult your case with a skilled attorney from our legal team.

 What Damages Are Available to Crash Victims in Clearwater?

-Car accident settlements and verdicts typically include two distinct types of damage: economic and non-economic.
-These are paid (a) to make sure that injured victims are financially whole after an avoidable accident and (b) to help them recover from trauma that doesn’t have a set financial cost.
+A car accident settlement and verdict typically include two distinct types of damage: economic and non-economic.
+These are paid (a) to make sure that injured victims are financially whole after an avoidable accident and (b) to help them recuperate from trauma that doesn’t have a set financial cost.

 What Are Economic Damages?